patjrod78/What-You-Doing/README.md

 WHEN I refresh the page
 THEN the saved events persist

-Feel free to check it out and use it here: https://patjrod78.github.io/What-You-Doing/
+Click the link below to check it out: https://patjrod78.github.io/What-You-Doing/